Russell T. Warne, Assistant Professor of Psychology, Department of Behavioral Science, Utah Valley University

 Times have changed for researchers.
 Gone are the days when you could publish your article and then just wait for your work to be discovered and recognized by your peers.
 With the explosion in the number of journals and articles being published every year, it is no longer inevitable that your readers will find your work.
 Instead, scientific authors must now promote their articles after publication in order to be noticed.

-Two months after it was first published in The Journal of Educational Research, the article has had more views than any other article published in the journal for the last eighteen months, the highest Altmetric score of any article ever published in the journal, and the article is within striking distance of being one of the journal’s twenty most-read articles ever.
+Two months after it was first published in The Journal of Educational Research, the article had more views than any other article published in the journal for the previous eighteen months, the highest Altmetric score of any article ever published in the journal, and the article was within striking distance of being one of the journal’s twenty most-read articles ever.